Encyclopaedia

 Trimming should be done sparingly, removing only older or decaying leaves near the base.
 Cut the stems as close to the substrate as possible using sharp aquascaping scissors.
 Avoid cutting healthy foliage, as the slow growth rate means it will take time to recover.

-Propagation occurs naturally through the development of subterranean runners.
-Once a daughter plant has formed several leaves and its own root system, the runner can be cleanly severed.
-The new plant can then be carefully replanted in the desired location.
+Propagation of Cryptocoryne petchii occurs naturally through the development of subterranean runners.
+Once a new plantlet has formed several leaves and a distinct root system, it can be safely severed from the mother plant.
+The new offshoot should be planted carefully in a nutrient-dense area to encourage rapid establishment.

 Cryptocoryne petchii is notoriously sensitive to sudden changes in water parameters, which can trigger 'Crypt melt'.
 If melting occurs, leave the root system intact as it will typically bounce back with new, adapted leaves.
 It prefers stable environments with consistent lighting and fertilization.